25014905/SYNCHRONOUS-UP-COUNTER/README.md

 **RESULT**

- THus SYNCHRONOUS-UP-COUNTER is executed successfully.
+Thus the 4 bit synchronous up counter and down counter validate functionality was executed successfully.